sclasen/scala-days-2012/general/01_slide.md

 * What is Heroku?
 * How do I deploy to Heroku?
 * What's a Procfile?
+* What's a Config Var?
 * What's a Buildpack?
-* What's a Config Var?
 * What's a Dyno?
-* Whats's an Addon?
+* What's an Addon?
 !SLIDE center
 # What is Heroku?
 !SLIDE